Exploring the Intersection between Fashion, Art & Development

 • NOT A FAD — Chapter 1: A Love Letter to the Sahel

-Revealed on May 3rd at the Avant-Garde Fashion Show, this collection is more than a fashion debut; it is a bridge toward the Sahel.
-A symbol of resistance, memory, and cultural reclamation, Chapter 1 is the result of years of research between the continent and the diaspora.
-From the Melhfa sourced in Dakar to reinterpreted…
+Revealed on May 3rd, 2025, at the Avant-Garde Fashion Showcase, this collection is more than a debut; it is a bridge toward the Sahel—a reflection of resilience, memory, and cultural reclamation.
+Chapter 1 represents the culmination of years of field research and value chain development between the continent and the diaspora.
+By integrating Melhfa sourced…

 NOT A FAD — Chapter 1: A Love Letter to the Sahel